waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 26204: Confirmed Ecruteak PC is empty of Eusine.
 - Turn 26214: Talked to Sage member of Wise Trio.
 - Turn 26227: Talked to Gramps (Wise Trio member?) in Gatehouse.
-- Next: Find final member in Wise Trio Room.
 - Turn 26233: Wise Trio Room (4_2) confirmed EMPTY.
 No NPCs present.
-- Turn 26233: Returning to Tin Tower 1F to check for Suicune encounter.
+- Turn 26245: Completed dialogue with all Sages in Tin Tower 1F.
+Clear Bell reactive.